tzurp/playwright-performance/README.md

 A new directory named `performance-results` (or a different specified name) is created inside your project's root folder.
 Once all the tests are completed, two files are created inside the performance-results directory: `performance-results.json` and `performance-results.csv`.
 The analyzed data includes average time, standard error of mean (SEM), number of samples, minimum value, maximum value, earliest time, and latest time.
 The results table is also printed to the terminal log.

+### Analyzing performance data in bulk

+To analyze existing performance data in bulk without generating new tests, it is recommended to use the [__performancetotal-cli__ tool](https://www.npmjs.com/package/performancetotal-cli).

 ## Typescript support

 Typescript is supported for this plugin.

 ## Support

-For any questions or suggestions contact me at: [tzur.paldi@outlook.com](mailto:tzur.paldi@outlook.com?subjet=Playwright-cleanup%20Support)
+For any questions or suggestions contact me at: [tzur.paldi@outlook.com](mailto:tzur.paldi@outlook.com?subjcet=Playwright-cleanup%20Support)